-- In the Star Wars: The Complete Saga Blu-Ray extras, ILM model maker Charlie Bailey, who physically worked on the AT-AT scenes in ESB, says the English word "at" twice in rapid succession.
-Phonetic.
+- ILM model maker Charlie Bailey, who physically worked on the AT-AT scenes in Star Wars: The Empire Strikes Back, says the English word "at" twice in rapid succession in the Star Wars: The Complete Saga Blu-Ray extras.

 - J.J.
-Abrams, director of Star Wars: The Force Awakens, uses the phonetic pronunciation on the TFA Blu-Ray when referencing the AT-AT that Rey lives in.
+Abrams, director of Star Wars: The Force Awakens, uses the phonetic pronunciation on the Star Wars: The Force Awakens Blu-Ray when referencing the AT-AT that Rey lives in.

 - See the very first public mention of the AT-AT by name in the original 1981 Kenner commercial.
 Phonetic.